TeamLinux01/tailscale-caddy-dns/README.md

       # Optional: Enable tailscaled and tailscale service. "true" value is included in the image.
       - TS_ENABLE=true
+      # Optional: Host name used on the tailnet.
+It will automatically be pulled from system if not provided.
       - TS_HOSTNAME=proxy
       # Optional only if TS_ENABLE is not set to "true".
 The Tailscale Auth key that is generated at https://login.tailscale.com/admin/settings/keys
       - TS_AUTH_KEY=${TS_AUTH_KEY}